starlover0104/RedditDownloader/README.md

 - Praw and requests modules

 # How to use
+1. Input the correct values in API.txt
-1. Open CMD
+2. Open CMD
-2. Point to the dir of the script
+3. Point to the dir of the script
-3. Type `pip install -r requirements.txt`
+4. Type `pip install -r requirements.txt`
-4. Run the python file by typing `python main.py` or  `py main.py`
+5. Run the python file by typing `python main.py` or  `py main.py`